-I completed my BA (Hons) in Asian and African Languages and Cultures at the University of Naples “L’Orientale”, Italy, in 2011, with a specific focus on the study of the Arabic and Hebrew Languages and Cultures.
-In 2013, I obtained my MA (Hons) in Arab, Islamic and Middle Eastern Studies at the same University, with a thesis on Gender Politics in Saudi Arabia.
+I completed my BA (Hons) in Asian and African Languages and Cultures at the University of Naples “L’Orientale” (Italy) in 2011, and, two years later, I obtained my MA (Hons) in Arab, Islamic and Middle Eastern Studies from the same University.

-"Feminist Activism in Academia: Rula Quawas Struggle for Women`s Empowerment in Jordan", Challenging Presumptions PGR Conference, School of Languages, Cultures & Societies, University of Leeds, May 2018.
+“Feminist Activism in Academia: Rula Quawas Struggle for Women’s Empowerment in Jordan”, University of Leeds, May 2018.

 “The Influence of Arabic on the Italian Language”, Arab Open University, Amman, February 2017.